-The policy and security framework designed to support the trial in 2016 was particularly complex.
+We have already seen that the policy and security framework designed to support the trial in 2016 was particularly complex.
 All in all the framework contained some 95 requirements.

 Many are obvious, for example online voting can only be offered alongside postal voting, online voting must protect the secrecy of the vote and the like.
 Some have been drawn from overseas, in particular the Council of Europe Recommendations to Ministers of Member States on Legal.
 Operational and Technical Standards for E-voting (COE recommendations).
 Around half appear to be 'local rules'.

-While we draw three specific examples to your attention, we submit that these represent the 'tip of the iceberg' and that the whole framework is in need of a review.
+While we draw a couple of specific examples to your attention, we submit that these represent the 'tip of the iceberg' and that the whole framework is in need of a review.
 Officials have commented that one of the reasons that the Government decided not to proceed with a trial was that the councils had focussed on meeting the technical requirements, and not undertaken the necessary community engagement.
 We suggest that the overdesign of the framework was a driver of this.